-2. The Nowshera Tahsil is the third tahsil of the Bhímbar District dealt with during the current settlement operations in the Jammu Province.
-It is the first tahsil measured which does not border on the Punjab and as it lies to the north of the outer range of hills-here known as the Kali Dhar range-which separates the hill country of Jammu from the plains of the Punjab, it possesses special characteristics which have been absent in the maidani tahsils hitherto deals with in the regular settlement of the Jammu Province.
+2. The Nowshera Tahsil is the third tahsil of the Bhímbar District The Tahsil.
+The Tahsil.
+The Jammu Province.
+It is the first tahsil measured which does not border on the Punjab and as it lies to the north of the outer range of hills-here known as the Kali Dhar range-which separates the hill country of Jammu from the plains of the Punjab, it possesses special characteristics which have been absent in the maidani tahsils hitherto deals with in the regular settlement of the Jammu Province,